-Although COVID-19 has been the top health story for over a year now, another disturbing health trend emerged in 2020: fewer people are quitting smoking.
+Although COVID-19 was a top health story in 2020, another disturbing health trend emerged with fewer people quitting smoking.

-The health dangers of smoking cigarettes are well-documented.
-Since the U.S. surgeon general’s groundbreaking report in 1964, the number of adults who smoke has declined from 43 percent to 14 percent in 2019.
+The health dangers of smoking cigarettes have been well-documented since the U.S. surgeon general’s groundbreaking report in 1964.
+The number of adults who smoke is down to an estmated 14 percent in 2019.

-Cigarette sales steadily declined year after year until 2020, when they increased slightly.
+And cigarette sales had been steadily declining year after year until 2020, when they increased slightly.
 1-800-QUIT-NOW, a national portal connecting callers to local quitlines, experienced a 27% drop in call volume.
-The portal operated by the U.S. Centers for Disease Control (CDC) that promotes state quitline services received 190,000 fewer calls last year than in 2019, its lowest annual volume since 2007.
+The portal operated by the U.S. Centers for Disease Control (CDC) that promotes state quitline services received 190,000 fewer calls in 2020 than in 2019, its lowest annual volume since 2007.

 Nearly half a million deaths annually

 Smoking is the leading cause of preventable disease, disability and death in the U.S. According to the CDC, cigarettes cause more than 480,000 deaths a year.
 They affect almost every organ in the body, increasing the risk of heart disease, stroke and cancer.
 Furthermore, smoking is a risk factor for severe COVID-19.
 In addition, many smokers have pre-existing lung conditions that leave them more vulnerable to getting the flu, pneumonia or bronchitis.

 The good news for those who smoke is that it is never too late to recommit to a healthy lifestyle.
 Experts advise that the best way to stop smoking is to talk to your health care provider, make a plan and explore strategies that will help you stick to it.
 Your primary care physician can direct you to many of the support resources available, including behavioral therapy and other treatment options.